Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

 where $\mathbf{P}_i^w$ is the 3D scene point predicted by $f_H$ using $\mathbf{f}_i$ and $e_\pi (\mathbf{p}_i, \mathbf{P}_i^w, \mathbf{T}_{wc})$ is the reprojection error. $\mathcal{V}$ is a set of valid predictions that are between 0.1m and 1000m in front of the image plane and have a reprojection error of less than 1000px. $\scriptstyle{\overline{\mathbf{P}}_i^w}$ is the pseudo ground truth 3D point computed by the inverse projection of $\mathbf{p}_i$ with the camera pose $\mathbf{T}_{wc}$ and a fixed target depth at 10m. $\tau (t)$ is a dynamically adjusted scale between $\tau_{\min} = 1$ and $\tau_{\max} = 50$:

 where $t \in (0, 1)$ represents the relative training progress.

-For each image patch, $\mathcal{L}_{S, i}$ uses information from a single image to supervise the prediction of $\mathbf{P}_i^w$ for each $\mathbf{f}_i$, so we call it self-loss.
-However, in classical geometry, a single viewpoint constrains a scene point to lie along a line of sight rather than determining its precise 3D position.
-For instance, $\mathcal{L}_{S, i}$ would be zero if the predicted $\mathbf{P}_i^w$ falls anywhere on the inverse-projection line of $\mathbf{p}_i$.
-Therefore, SCR systems heavily rely on effective implicit triangulation, \ie the neural network must consistently identify the same region across multiple images so that the scene point can be constrained by observations from different viewpoints.
-Achieving this is particularly challenging in complex or repetitive texture environments, as shown in \cite{wang2024glace}.
+For each image patch, $\mathcal{L}_{S, i}$ supervises the prediction of $\mathbf{P}_i^w$ for each $\mathbf{f}_i$ using only a single image, which is why we refer to it as self-loss.
+However, in classical multi-view geometry, triangulating a point successfully requires at least two observations \cite{wang2024glace, hartley2003multiple}.
+Therefore, SCR systems heavily rely on implicit triangulation, implying that the neural network must consistently recognize the same region across multiple images to ensure that scene points are constrained by observations from different viewpoints.
+This is particularly challenging under complex environments.

 \paragraph{Cross-Loss} To tackle the above challenge, we propose explicitly integrating multi-view constraints into the mapping process, rather than relying solely on the neural network to learn them implicitly.
 The core idea is to associate the selected patches across different images using feature-matching techniques \cite{lindenberger2023lightglue}.
 This approach enables us to project a predicted 3D point onto multiple frames and leverage the resulting reprojection errors for more effective supervision.